TourRank: Utilizing Large Language Models for Documents Ranking with a Tournament-Inspired Strategy: Experiments

 \textbf{Results on TREC DL datasets} \quad Table \ref{TREC} shows the performance of different methods on TREC DL datasets.
 We compare NDCG@\{5, 10, 20\}, and the best top-4 results of zero-shot LLM methods are shaded.
 We reproduce all zero-shot LLM methods with gpt-3.5-turbo API.
 From the results, we can make the following findings:

 \textbf{(1)} Our TourRank-10 outperforms all zero-shot ranking baselines.
-It is worth noting that after two tournaments (TourRank-2) the performance is much better than one tournament (TourRank-1), and TourRank-2 can significantly outperform RankGPT.
+It is worth noting that after two tournaments (TourRank-2) the performance is much better than one tournament (TourRank-1), and TourRank-2 can significantly outperform RankGPT and Setwise.
 This indicates that TourRank can achieve good results with fewer tournaments.

-\textbf{(2)} Generally, the two pointwise methods tend to underperform in comparison to the pairwise method, PRP-Allpair.
-However, the PRP-Allpair falls short when compared to the listwise methods, Setwise.bubblesort and our TourRank-10.
-This indicates that listwise, which considers multiple documents simultaneously, is generally more effective among LLM-based zero-shot ranking methods.
+\textbf{(2)} Generally, the two pointwise methods, DIRECT(0, 1) and B-RG, tend to underperform in comparison to the pairwise and listwise methods.
+This is because the pointwise methods evaluate each document independently to determine whether it is relevant to the query, while pairwise and listwise methods compare each document to several other documents simultaneously.

-\textbf{(3)} PRP-Allpair achieves about the same performance as RankGPT on TREC DL 19, and outperforms RankGPT on TREC DL 20.
-Setwise.bubblesort outperforms RankGPT on both datasets and is second only to TourRank-10.
-However, PRP-Allpair and Setwise.bubblesort achieve relatively good results at the cost of much higher complexity and resource consumption than RankGPT and TourRank.
+\textbf{(3)} PRP-Allpair achieves about the same performance as Setwise.heapsort (c=10) and RankGPT on TREC DL 19, and outperforms RankGPT on TREC DL 20.
+However, PRP-Allpair achieve relatively good results at the cost of much higher complexity and resource consumption than RankGPT and TourRank.
 We discuss the effectiveness and cost of them in Section~\ref{The Trade-Off between Effectiveness and Resource Consumption}.

 \textbf{(4)} TourRank-10 achieves comparable results to the best supervised methods on TREC DL 19, and on TREC DL 20 TourRank-10 outperforms the best performing supervised method monoT5 (3B).
 It can be seen that TourRank is the only zero-shot method based on gpt-3.5-turbo API that can do this.
-We also perform TourRank with other close and open source LLMs in Section \ref{TourRank Based on Other LLMs}.
+We also perform TourRank-$r$ with other close and open-source LLMs in Section \ref{TourRank Based on Other LLMs}.

 \textbf{Results on BEIR benchmark} \quad Table \ref{BEIR} shows the NDCG@10 of different methods on 8 tasks of BEIR benchmark.
+Due to the cost limitation, we compare two zero-shot LLM methods, RankGPT and TourRank-$r$, on BEIR benchmark.
 The following are some valuable discussions:

 \textbf{(1)} TourRank-10 achieves the best performance in 6 out of 8 tasks and the best average NDCG@10 across 8 tasks among zero-shot LLM methods.

 \textbf{(2)} The average of TourRank-2 (49.46) outperforms RankGPT (49.37) in terms of NDCG@10 in Table~\ref{BEIR}, which, together with the better performance of TourRank-2 over RankGPT on TREC DL datasets shown in Table \ref{TREC}, prove that our TourRank algorithm can achieve good results with only a few times tournaments.